How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Page navigation:

-And you are guaranteed to see a wordpress white screen.
+And you are guaranteed to see a white WordPress screen.

-wordpress white screen in admin
+WordPress white screen in admin area

 You need to enable errors and diagnose the problem.